-- The Project work will preferably be a problem with research potential and should involve scientific research, design, generation/collection and analysis of data, determining solution and must preferably bring out the individual contribution. - Seminar should be based on the area in which the candidate has undertaken the dissertation work. - The CIE shall include reviews and the preparation of report consisting of a detailed problem statement and a literature review. - The preliminary results (if available) of the problem may also be discussed in the report. - The work has to be presented in front of the committee consists of Head, Chairperson-BoS, Supervisor and Project coordinator. - The candidate has to be in regular contact with his supervisor and the topic of dissertation must be mutually decided by the guide and student.
+- The Project work will preferably be a problem with research potential and should involve scientific research, design, generation/collection and analysis of data, determining solution and must preferably bring out the individual contribution. - 2.
+Seminar should be based on the area in which the candidate has undertaken the dissertation work. - 3.
+The CIE shall include reviews and the preparation of report consisting of a detailed problemstatement and a literature review. - 4.
+The preliminary results (if available) of the problem may also be discussed in the report. - 5.
+The work has to be presented in front of the committee consists of Head, Chairperson-BoS, Supervisor and Project coordinator. - 6.
+The candidate has to be in regular contact with his supervisor and the topic of dissertation must be mutually decided by the guide and student.

-Guidelines for the award of Marl Marks: Max.
+Guidelines for av warding Marks in CIE: Max.
 Marks: 100

 Evaluation by Max.
 Marks Evaluation Criteria / Parameter

 Supervisor 30 Project Status / Review(s)

-20 Report
+Supervisor 20 Report

-Department Committee 10 Relevance of the Topic
+10 Relevance of the Topic

-10 PPT Preparation(s)
+Donortmontol 10 PPT Preparation(s)

-10 Presentation(s)
+Departmental Review Committee 10 Presentation(s)

 10 Question and Answers

 10 Report Preparation

-Note: Department committee has to assess the progress of the student for every two weeks.
+Note: Departmental Review Committee has to assess the progress of the student for every two weeks.